 Penland Winter Residencies include:

-- Access to one of the following studios: books, clay, drawing/painting, glass (hot shop, flame, or kiln,) iron, letterpress, metals, papermaking, photography, printmaking, textiles, and wood.
+- Self-paced access to one of the following studios: books, clay, drawing/painting, glass (hot shop, flame, or kiln,) iron, letterpress, metals, papermaking, photography, printmaking, textiles, and wood

-Specific studio needs must be clearly outlined in your application.
+Specific studio and equipment needs must be clearly outlined in your application.

 Each of our studios will have an assistant in place to make sure that our studio equipment is running smoothly.
 Please note that our studio assistants are not instructors.
 We assume that all residents are able and willing to work independently.

-- $500 for two weeks in all studios except for our hot shop and flameworking studio.
+- The residency fee is $500 for two weeks in all studios with the following exceptions:

 - $800 for two weeks in flameworking (fee includes gas and torches; lathe access available by request only, applicant must include this request in their proposal)

-- Studio fees for consumable materials used during the residency will be assessed by your studio coordinator; studio coordinators will email you a list of equipment and supplies available in the studio once you have been accepted; you are responsible for determining which materials you can purchase from the studio and which materials you will need to bring from home.
+- Fees for consumable materials used during the residency will be assessed by our staff; one of our studio coordinators will email you a list of equipment and supplies available in your chosen studio once you have been accepted.
+This will help you determine which materials you can purchase from the studio and which materials you will need to bring from home.

 - Artists are responsible for their travel expenses and must supply their own food; meals are not provided but all residents will have access to a shared kitchen (please note that your kitchen assignment may not be in the same building as your housing.)

-- Housing costs vary depending on your choice of housing; we offer housing levels from a shared dorm/shared bath to a private room/private bath.
+- Housing costs vary depending on your choice of housing; we offer housing levels from a shared double/common bath to a private room/private bath.
 You will indicate your housing preference on the application.
-Check in is on Sunday between 12 – 4 PM; checkout is by 10 AM on Saturday.
+Resident arrival is on Monday between 1:00 and 5:00 pm; departure is on Saturday by noon.